StuPro-TOSCAna/TOSCAna/docs/dev/core/retrofit-wrapper.md

 # What is the Retrofit Wrapper?

-The Retrofit Wrapper is Java library that allows communication with a running instance of the TOSCAna transformer by calling the methods provided by the library.
+The Retrofit Wrapper is Java library that allows communication with a running instance of the TOSCAna server by calling the methods provided by the library.

 Without messing with the HTTP API, the only thing needed is the HTTP API endpoint to connect to.
 Everything else involving HTTP calls is implemented in the wrapper.